How to Unzip Files in Linux

 sudo apt install unzip

-In it’s simplest form, when used without any option, the unzip command extracts all files from the specified ZIP archive to the current directory.
+In its simplest form, when used without any options, the unzip command extracts all files from the specified ZIP archive to the current directory.

-As an example, let’s say you downloaded the Wordpress installation ZIP file.
+For instance, let’s say you downloaded the WordPress installation ZIP file.
 To unzip this file to the current directory, you’d simply run the following command:

 unzip latest.zip

-ZIP files do not support Linux-style ownership information.
+ZIP files do not store ownership information.
 The extracted files are owned by the user that runs the command.

 You must have write permissions on the directory where you are extracting the ZIP archive.